Disc Golf Weight Explained – Choosing the Best Disc Weight

 DIFFERENT BRANDS AND THEIR WEIGHT DESIGNATIONS

-We’ve seen a lot of players move from one brand to another when purchasing discs.
+We’ve seen a lot of players throw discs from a variety of manufactures.
 We’d like to address another important consideration when it comes to the procedures of those different brands.
-Innova, for example, typically marks their weights to the precise gram by writing the weight on the bottom of the disc in ink.
-Players who throw Innova or discs by other brands that use a similar procedure are able to pick the exact weight that they feel is perfect for them.
+Innova, for example, used to mark their weights to the precise gram by writing the weight on the bottom of the disc in ink.
+Players who threw Innova or discs by other brands that use a similar procedure are able to pick the exact weight that they feel is perfect for them.

-However, Discraft has not traditionally marked each disc to the gram.
-They instead choose to put a sticker on their discs that indicates a weight range.
+Like Innova currently does, Discraft puts a sticker on their discs that indicates a weight range.
 For example, they’ll put a sticker on a disc that says 170 – 172.
 That way, they are acknowledging that there will be some variation in weight for the discs produced in that batch.
 Other discs may be lighter and marked with weight stickers like 167 – 169, or heavier with 177+ (typical for mid-range discs like the Buzzz).
 Again, we assume that their range is accurate, but can’t promise that when weighed on somebody’s personal scale that it won’t fall a gram above or below the range that Discraft indicated.

 Our Policy